evanpurkhiser/dots/README.md

 ### Bash completion

-A bash [completion script](contrib/bash_completion) is inlcuded and provides completions for all aspects of the `dots` command.
-If you would like to take advantage of this it's recomended that you source this file in your `bashrc`.
+A bash [completion script](contrib/bash_completion) is included and provides completions for all aspects of the `dots` command.
+If you would like to take advantage of this it's recommended that you source this file in your `bashrc`.

 ## Configuration groups